-Kristina Caggiano Kelly practices in the area of intellectual property law with an emphasis on appellate litigation, patent litigation and patent prosecution.
+Kristina Caggiano Kelly practices in the areas of general appellate law and intellectual property law with an emphasis on patent litigation and patent prosecution.
 She regularly represents plaintiffs, defendants, and amici in appeals to the Federal Circuit and the United States Supreme Court.
 At the trial level, she assists in discovery, motions, case strategy, and development for clients in a variety of technological areas, including computer and electrical devices, telecommunications, drugs (ANDA) and medical devices.
 Kristina has experience litigating cases involving patent infringement, trade secret misappropriation, federal agency regulation, government contracting, forfeiture, trademark and copyright infringement, federal employment, veterans benefits and damages calculations.

 Kristina counsels clients on pre-trial certifications and ANDA filings as well as Hatch-Waxman statutory infringement litigation at the trial and appellate levels.
 Her experience includes actions and opinion work involving prescription pharmaceuticals such as ABILIFY® (aripiprazole), COMBIGAN® (brimonidine tartrate/timolol maleate), AMRIX® (cyclobenzaprene), TAXOTERE® (docetaxel), PRISTIQ® (desvenlafaxine), PROGRAF® (tacrolimus), and VASCEPA® (icosapent ethyl).
 Kristina also has experience prosecuting patents in a variety of technological areas including medical devices, biotechnology, chemistry, energy extraction, mechanical and electrical devices, and food science and packaging.